JulianaSobaJava/JulianaSobaJava/README.md

 ### Hi there 👋

-- 💻 Sou desenvolvedora web
+- 💻 I'm Web Developer
-- 🎯 Actualmente trabalho como Front-End
+- 🎯 Actually working as Front-End
-- 👩‍💻 Embaixadora da CDA Girls
+- 👩‍💻 CDA Girls Ambassador
-- 📝 Estudando Figma e TDD
+- 📝 Studying Figma e TDD

 <!--
 **JulianaSobaJava/JulianaSobaJava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.